chanduch06/Car-ICDB/README.md

 The API is currently able to create and list cars using JSON representations.

-## Setup

-To install the dependencies, run:
-    python setup.py install
+we have to run following to install dependencies: python setup.py install

-Then, create the sqlite database and load sample data:
+Then, we have to create the sqlite database and load the sample data:
     python manage.py syncdb
+    python manage.py makemigrations
+    python manage.py migrate
     python manage.py loaddata sample_cars

 Running tests:
     python manage.py test

-## Goals

-To complete this evaluation, you need to:

-* Add functionality for updating a car through the REST API by sending a JSON representation.
-* Add functionality for deleting a car through the REST API.
-* Add functionality for viewing a JSON representation of a single car.

-## Bonus

-For bonus points:

-* Write unit tests, ideally before the code itself.
-* Rewrite views as class-based views.
-Even better: use built-in generic views.